jbhv12/agent-santa/app/chainlit.md

 We hope this warms your heart!
 *Red Jingles is crafted with love and, of course, a touch of magical code.
 Ho Ho Ho!❤

 This project was made as a submission to [Serverless Holiday Hackathon 2023](https://hackathon.serverless.guru/).

+API is separately hosted [here](https://red-jingles-api-dot-personal-334605.el.r.appspot.com/docs).

 For contributing and more details, see [GitHub Repo](https://github.com/jbhv12/agent-santa), and Submission Paper.